 “The quality of our programs will not be compromised, and we will be working diligently to ensure that we are following the current executive orders,” said Recreation Supervisor Amanda Clarke.

-Different this year, residents will not be getting a copy of the Activities Directory in their mailboxes outlining programs and activities.
+This fall, residents will not receive a copy of the Activities Directory in their mailboxes outlining programs and activities.
 The online registration website gives staff the opportunity to continue to add and modify classes as the guidelines around coronavirus change.

 To assist registrants, the website has been redesigned to make it easier to browse through classes, find what you are looking for and sign up on the spot.
 People can see all the options by age range or by activity, such as golf or ice skating.
 Activity and class offerings will be posted at Edinamn.maxgalaxy.net on Aug.
 12 so people can browse and determine what they would like to register for.
 More information is also included in the new “Activities” section at EdinaParks.com.